paramat/snowdrift/README.md

 ##5 Technique
-- No abm, calculations proceed only if need
+- No abm, calculations proceed only if needed
 -> server friendly

 - Calcul for each player using their position, not a global weather